 These cases underscore a critical point: DNA testing alone cannot overturn most wrongful convictions.
 In fact, experts estimate that DNA testing is possible in just 5-10% of all criminal cases.
 That is why a growing number of organizations in the Innocence Network handle cases regardless of whether DNA testing is possible.
 For a directory of these organizations, click here.

-Below is a list of six Innocence Project cases, with links to full profiles, in which clients were exonerated through evidence other than DNA testing.
+Below is a list of eight Innocence Project cases, with links to full profiles, in which clients were exonerated through evidence other than DNA testing.

 The National Registry of Exonerations, a joint project of the University of the Michigan Law School and the Center on Wrongful Convictions at Northwestern University School of Law, provides detailed information about every known exoneration in the United States since 1989.
 The Registry includes the DNA exonerations tracked by the Innocence Project here as well as hundreds of other non-DNA cases in which a person was wrongly convicted of a crime and later cleared of all the charges.
 Browse the Registry here.